xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-01-en.md

 > (well nowadays, not anymore), I still use the MBA.

 Comment by Kamal:
-> The external monitor is my favorite setup now, using multi-head so I can move some windows
+> The external monitor is my favorite setup now, using a multi-head so I can move some windows
 > to the second monitor.
-I used to work everywhere - couch, bed, kitchen etc, but now I mostly
+I used to work everywhere - couch, bed, kitchen, etc, but now I mostly
 > working from this desk.

 ### Geraldo and Iqbal